marcelagmrtnz/jane-austen-text-generator/README.md

 Pride and Prejudice (1342-0): https://www.gutenberg.org/ebooks/1342

 This can be run with a gui or in command line.
 To use the gui, run writer_gui.py with no arguments.
 To use in command line, run austen_writer.py with argument 1 as the name of the source text file (in parenthesis above) and argument 2 being how many words you want in the sentence.
 In general this generator was developed around 10-15 word sentences.

+The latest version of PyForms must be installed on your machine for the gui to work.